narath/brigopedia/README.md

     # Disable reading by anonymous users
     $wgGroupPermissions['*']['read'] = false;

+TODO: how to enable LDAP to give you email addresses so that users can receive notifications about watched pages.

 ### Configure SMTP (Mail) Settings

 If using a remote SMTP server, make sure you have enabled httpd to use network connections in SELinux.
 This is currently handled by the Puppet script (see task 'Enable Mediawiki to connect to remote smtp service').